michael-betz/Fan-Tas-Tic-Firmware/README.md

 ### Troubleshooting glitches
 If you get glitches and artifacts on your LEDs, you can try the following:

-    * All compiler optimizations must be switched on (optimize for max. speed).
-I have observed that without optimization, the DMA buffer can underflow, which leads to an LED glitch
+    * If using the TI compiler, optimization level must be set to 3 `Interprocedure Optimization` and speed vs size tradeoff to `optimize for max. speed`.
+      Anything below gives glitches as the DMA buffer underflows.
+Anything above gives deadlocks due to skipped bytes on the USB serial port.
     * Play with the SPI speed setting (`LEC` command).
 Some LED strings, especially cheap ones from eBay, may significantly deviate from specifications
     * Try shorter cables to the first LED